Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 In this Letter, we propose a unique topological feature of one-dimensional classical stochastic processes, characterized by the correspondence between bulk topology and relaxation phenomena.
 This does not fall into the class of conventional topological phenomena described by general non-Hermitian band structures.
-Specifically, we define a winding number that characterizes topology of the system under the periodic boundary condition (PBC) and show the corresponding qualitative changes in the relaxation behavior.
-Figure~\ref{fig:Schematics} shows the schematic illustration of these changes in terms of the time evolution of the probability distribution.
-Our key theoretical observation is that nonzero winding numbers imply the finite spectral gap below the zero eigenvalue of transition-rate matrices under the open boundary condition (OBC).
+Specifically, we define a winding number that characterizes topology of the system under the periodic boundary condition (PBC) where the system forms a cycle without boundaries \cite{Supple} and show the corresponding qualitative changes in the relaxation behavior.
+Figure \ref{fig:Schematics} shows the schematic illustration of these changes in terms of the time evolution of the probability distribution.
+Our key theoretical observation is that nonzero winding numbers imply the finite spectral gap below the zero spectrum of transition-rate matrices under the open boundary condition (OBC) where the system has two boundaries at both ends \cite{Supple}.
 This is a manifestation of the role of topology in relaxation phenomena, as the first spectral gap determines the relaxation time of the transition-rate matrix.
 Quantitatively, we will observe that the finite spectral gap implies $O(N)$ relaxation time with $N$ being the system size, while the vanishing spectral gap implies $O(N^2)$.
 In addition, we show that nonzero winding numbers accompany the so-called cutoff phenomena \cite{Diaconis1996, Levin2009, Kastoryano2012, Vernier2020}, where the relaxation does not occur until a certain time and then rapidly proceeds.
 These relaxation features are characterized by the winding number, as summarized in \autoref{table: correspondence btwn relax and windnum}.

-The one-dimensional stochastic processes are relevant to various nonequilibrium systems, including biological systems.
-In fact, we discuss the possible realization of the proposed topological relaxation phenomena in magnetotactic bacteria \cite{Rupprecht2016, Klumpp2016} and cell adhesions \cite{NatRevMolCellBiol.11.633, Alessandro2021, Yamauchi2020}.
-This study would thus provides a topological method to analyze stochastic processes and the robustness of biological phenomena.
+We discuss the possible realization of the proposed topological relaxation phenomena in magnetotactic bacteria \cite{Rupprecht2016, Klumpp2016} and cell adhesions \cite{NatRevMolCellBiol.11.633, Alessandro2021, Yamauchi2020}.